vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 SIM contacts with emails are shown without the email data.
 These rows are able to be updated and deleted.

+### Duplicate entries

+Duplicate entries, multiple entries having the same name and/or number, seem to be allowed by smart phone and non-smart phone applications.

 ### Other considerations